SAFEGUARDING

 The following statement was agreed by the Senior Leadership and the Trustees

-• Epsom Vineyard is committed to providing a safe and trusted environment for everyone who comes into contact with the church, including children and adults with care and support needs, and ensuring their well-being.
+• Epsom Vineyard is committed to providing a safe and trusted environment for everyone who comes into contact with the church, including all children, and adults with care and support needs, and ensuring their well-being.

-• We recognise that we all have a responsibility to help prevent the physical, sexual, psychological, spiritual, financial, discriminatory abuse and neglect of children and adults and to report any such abuse that we discover or suspect.
+• We recognise that we all have a responsibility to help prevent the physical, sexual, psychological, spiritual, financial and discriminatory abuse, exploitation, and neglect of children and adults and to report any such abuse that we discover or suspect.

 • We believe all children and adults should enjoy and have appropriate access to the life and ministries of Epsom Vineyard where safe to do so.

-• We undertake to exercise proper care in the appointment and selection of those who will work with children and adults with care and support needs, or those who will be in positions of trust.
+• We undertake to exercise rigorous safer recruitment practices for those who will work with children and adults with care and support needs, or those who will be in positions of trust.
 We will promote safer practice and support, resource and train and regularly review those who undertake this work.

 • We believe everyone should be valued, safe and happy.
-We want to make sure that children and adults we have contact with know this and are empowered to tell us if they are experiencing significant harm.
+We want to make sure that children and adults we have contact with know this and are empowered to tell us if they are experiencing abuse or neglect.

 We are committed to: